-4.17 Equity, reserves and dividend payments
+4.15 Equity, reserves and dividend payments

 Share capital represents the nominal value of shares that have been issued and paid up.

 Statutory and voluntary reserves comprise appropriations of current and prior period profits in accordance with the requirements of the Companies' Law and the Company's articles of association.

 Fair value reserve - comprises of gains and losses relating to investments at fair value through other comprehensive income.
+Foreign currency translation reserve - comprises foreign currency translation differences arising from the translation of financial statements of the Company's foreign associates into Kuwait Dinars.

-4.17 Equity, reserves and dividend payments (continued)
+4.15 Equity, reserves and dividend payments (continued)